MapcreatorIO/api-wrapper/README.md

 tokens can be granted through support requests.

 ## Documentation
 The documentation can be found [here][docs].
 Please refer to the [api documentation] for resource information.
 Job structure documentation will be released soon.

+## Installation
+Please refer to the installation docs [here][installation].

 ## Download
 The library is built to be ran in either the browser or using nodejs.